Delta-Academy/othello/README.md

 <br />
 <br />
 Inputs:

 <code style="white-space:nowrap;">your_choose_move</code>: Function that takes the state and outputs the action for your agent.

 <code style="white-space:nowrap;">opponent_choose_move</code>: Function that takes the state and outputs the action for the opponent.

 <code style="white-space:nowrap;">game_speed_multiplier</code>: controls the gameplay speed.
 High numbers mean fast games, low numbers mean slow games.

 <code style="white-space:nowrap;">verbose</code>: whether to print to console each move and the corresponding board states.

 </details>

-## Other code :gear:

-There are **a load** of functions in `game_mechanics.py`.
-The useful functions are clearly indicated and are explained in their docstrings. **Feel free to use these, but don't change them.** This is because the original `game_mechanics.py` file will be used in the competition.

-If you want to tweak one, copy-paste it to `main.py` and rename it.

 ## Suggested Approach :+1:

-1. Discuss your neural network architecture - how many inputs, outputs, hidden layers & which activation functions should you use
+1. Discuss your neural network architecture - how many inputs, outputs, hidden layers & which activation functions should you use.
+[Read this as a starting point for what architecture to use.](https://stats.stackexchange.com/questions/181/how-to-choose-the-number-of-hidden-layers-and-nodes-in-a-feedforward-neural-netw#:~:text=The%20number%20of%20hidden%20neurons,size%20of%20the%20input%20layer)
 2. **Write `train()`** (you can borrow code from past exercises).
 3. Insert debugging messages - you want to make sure that:
    - Loss is decreasing :chart_with_downwards_trend: